-IELTS or International English Language Testing System is a standardized English test for non-native English language speakers to evaluate their English proficiency.
-Established in 1989, IELTS is one of the major language testing’s exams provided to students aspiring to study abroad.
+IELTS, or International English Language Testing System, is a standardized test for non-native English speakers to evaluate their English proficiency.
+Established in 1989, IELTS is one of the significant language testing exams provided to students aspiring to study abroad.
 IELTS is a widely accepted English assessment exam.
 Therefore, before applying for the exam, here are the things you should know.

 Why IELTS?

-- It is a good indicator to understand the reading, writing, speaking and listening ability of the candidate.
-These are the abilities which a university or college looks for in their students
+- It is a good indicator of understanding the candidate's reading, writing, speaking, and listening ability.
+These are the abilities that a university or college looks for in its students.

 - IELTS is accepted by over 10,000 organizations in more than 140 countries, which include Canada, UK, New Zealand, USA